fuerthwiki/MobileShareButton/README.md

 # MobileShareButton

-Add a mobile share button to each page
+Add a mobile share button to each page.